 - Pavel Ktitorov, BirdsRussia Sakhalin branch

-Features on our paper about the drastic decline of the Yellow-breasted Bunting and illegal hunting in China, incl. contributions of our projects:
+Features on the drastic decline of the Yellow-breasted Bunting and illegal hunting in China, incl. contributions of our projects: